Chris is a dispute resolution partner and solicitor advocate based in London.

 Experience & expertise

 - BNP Paribas in relation to high profile High Court proceedings issued by Vestia, the Dutch social housing authority, in connection with certain historic derivatives transactions.
-Vestia seeks restitution and/or damages in excess of €300 million
+Vestia sought restitution and/or damages in excess of €300 million

 - JPMorgan in relation to high profile High Court proceedings issued by The Libyan Investment Authority in connection with a $200 million transaction known as the Allegro Note